-The HPD Library is staffed with nine professional librarians, each with Masters of Library Science degrees.
-Three of these Librarians are in roles of administration and technical services (Executive Director, Director of Technical Services and Manager of Circulation).
-Six professional reference librarians conduct reference duties, bibliographic instruction, information literacy and research assistance.
-Each is assigned to specific HPD Colleges and programs as liaisons, and they are available to be resources for research, instruction and curriculum development for the HPD programs.
+The library is staffed with nine professional librarians, each with Master of Library Science degrees.
+Three of these librarians are in roles of administration and technical services (executive director, director of technical services, and manager of circulation).
+Six professional reference librarians conduct reference duties, bibliographic instruction, information literacy, and research assistance.
+Each librarian is assigned to specific HPD colleges and programs as liaisons.
+The librarians are available to be resources for research, instruction, and curriculum development for the HPD programs.

-Librarians travel to distance campuses as needed to provide in-person instruction for both students and faculty.
-Students can communicate with reference librarians using either synchronous or asynchronous online technologies such as email, chat, Blackboard ILS, GoToMeeting or text.
+Librarians travel to the various NSU campuses as needed to provide in-person instruction for both students and faculty members.
+Students can communicate with reference librarians using either synchronous or asynchronous online technologies such as email, chat, ZOOM, or text.
 Classes may also be taught utilizing video teleconferencing technologies.
-The goal of the reference services department in the HPD Library is to provide all students with the information literacy skills that enable them to locate, evaluate, and use information independently.
+The goal of the reference services department in the Martin and Gail Press HPD Library is to provide all students with the information literacy skills that enable them to locate, evaluate, and use information independently.

-The HPD Library provides all students and faculty with reference assistance via a toll-free telephone number, email, online chat, and text messaging.
-Faculty and students can also request a face-to-face or online appointment with a librarian to receive in-depth individual assistance.
-The library offers course-specific on-site or online classroom training as requested by faculty, supplemented by online workshops on requested topics throughout the year.
+The library provides all students and faculty members with reference assistance via a toll-free telephone number, email, online chat, and text messaging.
+Faculty members and students can also request a face-to-face or online appointment with a librarian to receive in-depth individual assistance.
+The library offers course-specific, on-site or online classroom training as requested by faculty members, which are supplemented by online workshops on requested topics throughout the year.
 Additional asynchronous instruction is available through the Razor’s Research Bytes introductory modules.
-Both are available through the NSU Libraries course in Sharklearn/Blackboard.
-In addition, short videos on LibraryLearn, and an extensive collection of library guides and other digital instructional materials can be easily accessed through http://sherman.library.nova.edu.
+Both are available through the NSU Libraries course in Sharklearn.
+In addition, short videos on LibraryLearn, and an extensive collection of library guides and other digital instructional materials, can be easily accessed through http://sherman.library.nova.edu.
 These asynchronous materials have the advantage of providing point-of-need help 24 hours a day.
-The focus of all library training and instructional materials is to prepare students to be continuing life-long learners.
+The focus of all library training and instructional materials is to prepare students to be continuing lifelong learners.

-The HPD Library provides all students with adequate facilities for in-house/on-campus study including private and small group study rooms and quiet study areas with extended hours midterms and finals.
-HPD provides check-out and rental not only of books, but equipment (laptops, chargers, and earphones), tablets, mobile apps, and the mediascape (collaboration rooms).
-There also is library use of anatomy models and comb binding machines.
-HPD Library monitors the mediascape collaborative computers and group collaboration area, including our new virtual reality/media center.
-HPD Library houses a Library Studio where students and faculty can prepare: videotape presentations; rehearse assignments; Skype; record Kaltura and SharkMedia sessions; webcam and use iMac & Windows computers; green & blue screens and have access to audio, video, photo, and web editing.
-HPD Library provides in-house professional technical services and assistance.
-The library has an innovation lab which is free to students, faculty and staff for educational purposes.
-There students and faculty can use one of the 3D printers for projects and research.
+The library provides all students with adequate facilities for in-house/on-campus study, including private and small group study rooms and quiet study areas with extended hours for midterms and finals.
+The HPD provides checkout and rental not only of books, but equipment (laptops, chargers, and earphones), tablets, mobile apps, and the mediascape (collaboration rooms).
+There also is library use of anatomy models and comb-binding machines.
+The library monitors the mediascape collaborative computers and group collaboration area, including the new virtual reality/media center.
+The library houses a Library Studio where students and faculty members can prepare the following: videotape presentations; rehearse assignments; Skype; record Kaltura, and SharkMedia sessions; access webcam and use iMac and Windows computers; green and blue screens; and have access to audio, video, photo, and web editing.
+The library provides in-house professional technical services and assistance.
+The library has an innovation lab, which is free to students and faculty and staff members for educational purposes.
+While in the lab students and faculty members can use one of the 3-D printers for projects and research.
 We have an information commons where students can eat, socialize, and study.
-We offer popcorn and bagel nights, provide Keurig machines and frequently bring in therapy animals.
-We provide pool cues, putters, putting greens, ping pong balls and paddles for student recreation and use.
-We also offer faxing, scanning, and notary services for students and faculty.
+We offer popcorn and bagel nights, provide Keurig machines, and frequently bring in therapy animals.
+We provide pool cues, putters, putting greens, ping pong balls, and paddles for student recreation and use.
+We also offer faxing, scanning, and notary services for students and faculty members.

-HPD Library offers books on temporary reserve for immediate student access to course materials.
-The continued focus of all library training and instructional materials is to prepare students to be continuing life-long learners.
+The library offers books on temporary reserve for immediate student access to course materials.
+The continued focus of all library training and instructional materials is to prepare students to be continuing lifelong learners.